oxbshw/context-engineering/00_foundations/10_field_orchestration.md

 3. Bruza, P.D., Wang, Z., & Busemeyer, J.R.
 (2015).
 "Quantum cognition: a new theoretical approach to psychology."
 Trends in cognitive sciences, 19(7), 383-393.

 4. Yang, Y., Campbell, D., Huang, K., Wang, M., Cohen, J., & Webb, T. (2025).
 "Emergent Symbolic Mechanisms Support Abstract Reasoning in Large Language Models."
 Proceedings of the 42nd International Conference on Machine Learning.

----

-*Note: This module provides a theoretical and practical foundation for understanding and implementing field orchestration in context engineering.
-For specific implementation details, refer to the companion notebooks and code examples in the `10_guides_zero_to_hero` and `20_templates` directories.*